 While divorce is one option, it may not be the only option.
-There are plenty of things you can do to try to prevent the marriage from falling apart, before considering divorce.
-If there is enough love and effort still reserved for the relationship, there is a good chance that you and your partner can make your marriage work.
-If divorce has crossed both of your minds, but is not the solution that you are looking for, here are six steps to help you on your path of preventing a potential divorce.
+You can do plenty of things to try to prevent the marriage from falling apart before considering divorce.
+If there are enough love and effort still reserved for the relationship, there is a good chance that you and your partner can make your marriage work.
+If divorce has crossed both of your minds but is not the solution that you are looking for, here are six steps to help you on your path of preventing a potential divorce.

-Work Hard to Prevent Divorce (Prepare Yourself Mentally and Physically)
+Work Hard for Divorce Prevention (Prepare Yourself Mentally and Physically)

 Marriage is both a union and a job.
 While you get to reap the benefits of being with the love of your life, you also have to deal with the real aspects of life, such as conflict, arguments, and disagreements.
 Although things may have been perfect when you first started the marriage, these issues are bound to arise.
 They serve as a test of whether or not you and your partner are willing to work together for the betterment of your marriage.

 If you and your spouse are ready to get down to business regarding saving your marriage, actions speak louder than words.
-Both of you need to take a robust and serious action plan to ensure the steps to prevent divorce are successful.
-In other words, if you and your partner want to rebuild and sustain a loving and supportive marriage, you must let go of excuses, and get ready to put everything on the table.
+Both of you need to take a robust and serious action plan to ensure that divorce prevention steps are successful.
+In other words, if you and your partner want to rebuild and sustain a loving and supportive marriage, you must let go of excuses and get ready to put everything on the table.
 Change is only possible when you are putting in the time and the effort, and if you want to avoid divorce, this is what it takes!